next-LI/datasette-live-permissions/README.md

 ## Usage

 This plugin adds a database which will be populated with users, actions and resources that are requested from the various parts of Datasette.
-You can set configuration by granting access to users/groups to actions/resources via the `permissions` table.
+You can set configuration by granting access to users/groups to actions/resources via the `live_permissions` table.

 ## Development